cryptobiu/MATRIX/README.md

 MATRIX analyse four parameters:

 1. CPU runtime (milliseconds)
-2. RAM usage (GB)
+2. RAM usage (GB) - Will be added in future release
-3. Sent bytes (bytes)
+3. Sent bytes (bytes) - Will be added in future release
-4. Received bytes (bytes)
+4. Received bytes (bytes) - Will be added in future release

 The report module analyse the results files that was taken from the images by number of parties parameter.
 If you want to analyse by different parameter use the Elasticsearch option.

-MATRIX uses libscapi logger [API](https://github.com/cryptobiu/libscapi/blob/dev/include/infra/Measurement.hpp).
+MATRIX uses a header class logger [API](../master/Reporting/MatrixMeasurement.h).
 The logging is done at the protocol code.
-The logger generate suitable json files for the report module.
+The logger generate logs files that uploaded to ElasticSearch server.
-If you don't want to use libscapi logger API, make sure your files are at this name and format:
-`protocolName_analysedParameter_partyId=id_numOfParties=#parties.json`
-The values for analysedParameter are:

-1. cpu
-2. commSent
-3. commReceived
-4. memory

-Example file can be found [here](../master/Assets/MPCHonestMajorityNoTriples_cpu_partyId=0_numOfParties=3.json)

 ## MATRIX Configurations